Looking for quality travel insurance for a single trip? Get cover for less than you think.

 When should I purchase my policy?

-It is purchasing your policy once you have made any significant bookings for your trip i.e. flights, accommodation, tours to ensure you are covered for trip cancellation.
-This means you can claim back any pre-paid costs (non-refundable flights, travel agent fees, activities, accommodation etc) if you are forced to cancel your trip for reasons outside of your control.
+It's best to take out travel insurance once you've paid for any big ticket items such as flights, accommodation or tours.
+This way if something goes wrong you'll be able to claim back any pre-paid costs (non-refundable flights, travel agent fees, activities, accommodation etc) if you are forced to cancel your trip for reasons outside of your control.

 Does that mean I pay for days before my trip actually starts?